Where to stay in Singapore. Our best neighborhoods guide

 Sentosa Island, Singapore © Shutterstock

+Changi Airport, consistently rated as one of the world's best airports, is a destination in itself.
 Wherever you arrive, the island’s well-oiled infrastructure means that you’ll have no problem getting into the centre.

-Changi Airport is at the eastern tip of Singapore, 16km from the city centre, and has three terminals connected by free Skytrains, with a fourth connected to terminal 2 by bus.
 There are the usual exchange facilities and ATMs, plus shops selling local SIM cards.
 Chances are you’ll not linger long – baggage comes through so swiftly that you can be heading to the city centre within twenty minutes of arrival.
+Don't miss Jewel Changi Airport, a nature-themed entertainment and retail complex featuring one of the world's tallest indoor waterfalls, the Rain Vortex.

-Where to stay in Changi Airport:
+Where to stay near Changi Airport

 Changi Point Ferry Terminal, Singapore © Shutterstock